-regressions use various methods to account for household-specific usage patterns4.
-Because of the experimental design, we can assume that the treatment and control groups experienced similar historical, political, economic, and other events that had comparable effects on their energy use.
+other events that had comparable effects on their energy use.
 Moreover, because these groups experienced generally similar weather conditions, it is not necessary to measure or include weather in the RCT model specification to calculate initial annual savings related to the program.

 However, in the case of comparing and summing savings year over year, exogenous factors, such as weather, are likely to make annual estimates non-equivalent.
-In particular, weather is likely to play an important role in driving behavioral effects, affecting savings magnitude (e.g., a constant percentage change in consumption will result in more cooling savings during a hotter-than-average summer), as well as savings rate (e.g., the percentage change in consumption is likely to be higher during hotter-than-average summers.5 As such, for this framework, evaluators will adjust for effects related to weather as part of the custom inputs to this protocol.
+In particular, weather is likely to play an important role in driving behavioral effects, affecting savings magnitude (e.g., a constant percentage change in consumption will result in more cooling savings during a hotter-than-average summer), as well as savings rate (e.g., the percentage change in consumption is likely to be higher during hotter-than-average summers.
+As such, for this framework, evaluators will adjust for effects related to weather as part of the custom inputs to this protocol.
 Each evaluator will choose the most appropriate method for weather normalization.
 For example, one method would be to provide savings using a model specification that incorporates standard weather year inputs (e.g., HDD and CDD), to be used as the initial input into the calculation of annual savings, as well as inputs for cost effectiveness, as outlined below.
-This input will approximate average savings for a standard weather year based upon historical data.6 Adjusting savings to a standard weather year is consistent with how other weather-sensitive TRM measures are specified, and will remove weather risk from performance goals and cost-effectiveness testing.7
+This input will approximate average savings for a standard weather year based upon historical data.
+Adjusting savings to a standard weather year is consistent with how other weather-sensitive TRM measures are specified, and will remove weather risk from performance goals and cost-effectiveness testing.

 The protocol will become effective for residential HERs-type programs as of January 1, 2018.
-All ongoing programs will undergo a "reset" upon institution of this protocol8.
+All ongoing programs will undergo a "reset" upon institution of this protocol.
 Regardless of any previous history of behavior program delivery, the program year ending December 31, 2018 will be assumed to be Year 1 for all HERs-type programs underway at that time for the purpose of the incorporation of multiyear measure life/savings persistence into cost-effectiveness calculations and for the application of the adjustments to annual savings as outlined below.
 Should any additional new programs (referred to as "waves" in the calculations below) be established in 2018 or in subsequent years, their first year will be assumed to be Year 1 for that wave - that is, each wave is tracked separately and savings are calculated separately using the approach outlined here.
-Waves that existed prior to the program year ending December 31, 2018 will continue to be tracked separately for each wave.
-All residential HERs-type programs implemented prior to January 1, 2018 will assume a one-year measure life; the assumptions and protocols outlined below will not be applied retrospectively to any utility programs.
+Waves that existed prior to the program year ending December 31, 2018 will assume a one-year measure life; the assumptions and protocols outlined below will not be applied retrospectively to any utility programs.
 Updates to persistence factors from future evaluations, once incorporated into the IL-TRM, will be used when available for calculation of annual savings values for applicable program years but will not be applied retrospectively to previous years' first-year savings calculations.
-All other types of behavior programs will continue to use a one-year measure life until
+All other types of behavior programs will continue to use a one-year measure life until supportable evidence exists for savings persistence, at which time this adjustment protocol can be used with appropriate persistence factors.